Celebrating our 20th Anniversary

 • Led campaigns halting logging in the Shawnee National Forest, Illinois’ Trail of Tears State Forest, and Forest 44 in Saint Louis in the late 1980s.

-• Organized the First North American Temperate Forest Conference in 1993, attended by over 500 activists.
+• Organized the First North American Temperate Forest Conference in 1993, attended by over 500 activists and Indigenous Peoples.

 • Supported the Abenaki struggle for state recognition in Vermont and documented Cree resistance to Hydro-Quebec’s dam plans in James Bay, Quebec.